hi-weiyuan/hi-weiyuan.github.io/_pages/about.md

 # News
 <!--
+(13/09/2024) I have been invited to serve as PC for the Australasian Database Conference (ADC) 2024.
 (04/09/2024) One co-authored paper titled "PDC-FRS: Privacy-preserving Data Contribution for Federated Recommender System" has been accepted by ADMA 2024.
 (15/08/2024) I have been invited to serve as PC for the top conference WWW 2025 (CCF A, CORE A*).
 (16/07/2024) One co-authored paper titled "Watermarking Recommender Systems" has been accepted by CIKM 2024 (CCF B, CORE A).-->